toastedmarshmellows/toastedmarshmellows/README.md

 <details>
     <summary>◡◡ About me!!  ❤︎</summary>

-- my favorite colors are red and purple ! i am a really big fan of red 👀
+- My favorite colors are red and purple ! i am a really big fan of red 👀
-- i cosplay! i have cosplayed Blot, Looey, Pinkie pie, Clockwork, and soon to be Ticci toby!
+- I cosplay! i have cosplayed Blot, Looey, Pinkie pie, Clockwork, and soon to be Ticci toby!
 - I LOVE making strawpages + cards ^_^
 - Birthday on thanksgiving 🍰
 - my interests are

-  > Slenderverse
+  > Slenderverse (main interest)

   > Animal hospital